I looked at the recipe

 but couldn’t write the 1st ingredient onto my shopping list because the painting on the background of the page, as it does every time I have gone to it, transports me.
 It looks like a Jasper Johns.
 So I went in search of my JJ book.
 My husband says it looks like a chalkboard.
 Sigh. 😏 Though he’s kind of right.
 The photo above is of a Jasper Johns painting, just not the one in the recipe book, but it’s the one I want to use.
 Titled: By The Sea (1961).

 I shuddered every time I walked away with them, shuddered at the thought of being left behind in a house or tent when we went camping.
 Perhaps that’s why being separated from the men now is incomprehensible to my mind, to my everything.
 I just gravitate there.
 Fortunately, my husband has no problem with me being where I want to be.
-I refuse to accept what someone else wants me to do — or be — unless it is where, what, and where I want.
+I refuse to accept what someone else wants me to do — or be — unless it is where, what, and how I want.
 I have little respect for decorum but love respect.
 Yikes!
-So digressed from writing down the ingredients to make our first ever hotdogs. 😀 Gotta go: set stones, set up sewing room in the barely vacated room my son is dismantling — has Gundams + model-making stuff EVERYWHERE — feed the garden (1st time this year, last year I never did), weed + place tile terracotta on front yard.
+So digressed from writing down the ingredients to make our first ever hotdogs. 😀 Gotta go: set stones, set up sewing room in the barely vacated room my son is dismantling — has Gundams + model-making stuff EVERYWHERE — feed the garden (1st time this year, last year I never did), weed + place old terracotta tiles on the front yard.
 Chao.

-from June 2020 — haven’t made homemade hot dogs yet
+from June 2020—haven’t made homemade hot dogs yet,

 didn’t feed the gardens either